About the 2021 Refundable Child Tax Credit

 The legislation directs the IRS to pay “taxpayers” without regard for who is doing the caregiving.
 We will continue to call attention to the need to direct payments to the child’s mother or other primary caregiver.
 Hopefully there will soon be permanent child tax credits or child benefits and they will be payable to the child’s mother or other primary caregiver.

-Next: Members of Congress are working on legislation to establish a permanent Child Benefit / Child Tax Credit.
+Next: Members of Congress are working on legislation to extend the Child Tax Credit.

-We are working with allies in other organizations, reaching out to media representatives and to policymakers, pointing to basic principles of inclusion and to data -- illustrating the need to support all families and to respect parents' choices about care for children.
+We are working with allies in other organizations, reaching out to media representatives and to policymakers, pointing to basic principles of inclusion and to evidence illustrating the need to support all families and to respect parents' choices about care for children.

 It's important for our Congressional representatives to hear from us about the need to relieve stress on parents by enacting a permanent child benefit.
 Please use our Speak Up!
 Speak Out!
 Advocacy portal – the system will connect you (based on your address) with your Senators and Representative.
 Tell your story—why is support for parents important to you?